poetsec/python-concepts/README.md

 - Avoiding duplicating code is also useful when debugging and updating.
 Using a function makes it so only that function needs to be edited, and we don't have to search through the entire program to find each time we used that same block of code that needs to be changed.
 - An argument is the value passed when calling a function.
 A parameter is the variable inside the function.
 - Keyword arguments are often used for optional arguments to pass to a function call.
 The `print()` function has the keyword arguments `end=` and `sep=`.
+- Functions that return without a return statement return the `None` value.

 ### Global and Local Scopes
 - A variable in a function can have the same name as a variable outside of the function, but they are considered two seperate variables.